shivannis/xandr-docs-public/xandr-docs/digital-platform-api/ad-server-service.md

 ---
 title: Digital Platform API - Ad Server Service
-description: Ad server service allows access to information about ad servers for third-party creatives delivery or data collection during content delivery. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: Ad Server service allows access to information about ad servers for third-party creatives delivery or data collection during content delivery. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Digital Platform API - Ad server service
+# Digital Platform API - Ad Server service

 This read-only service allows you to view information about ad servers that can deliver third-party creatives or that can be called for data collection purposes during the delivery of Xandr-hosted or third-party creatives.